chelseavalentine/Notes/CodingStandards/CodeComplete-3.md

 ## Chapter 18: Table-driven methods (p.
 448)

+*  __table-driven method__: a scheme where you look up info in a table, rather than `if`/`switch` statements

+* if the entries in a lookup table are large, it takes a lot less space to create an index array with a lot of wasted space than it does to take a lookup table w/ a lot of wasted space

 ## Chapter 19: General control issues (p.
 468)

 ## Chapter 20: The software-quality landscape (p.
 500)